 Once each semester, the EMs and Lectors come together in a joint meeting.
 The purpose is twofold: to build community and to become more informed and more reflective Catholic Christians with the presentation/discussion of relevant topics.

-If interested in being considered as a candidate for fall 2014 Eucharistic Minister training please complete the EM application and bring it with you to your interview which you can schedule by e-mailing Carolyn Rusiackas.
+If interested in being considered as a candidate for fall 2014 Eucharistic Minister training please complete the EM application and bring it with you to your interview which you can schedule by e-mailing Mr. Doug Ray, SJ.

-If interested in being considered as a candidate for fall 2014 Lector training please complete the Lector application and bring it with you to your interview which you can schedule by e-mailing Carolyn Rusiackas.
+If interested in being considered as a candidate for fall 2014 Lector training please complete the Lector application and bring it with you to your interview which you can schedule by e-mailing Deacon Tom Curran.

-The Lord's Chords is a student organized and led musical group that provides energetic and meaningful music for Campus Liturgies, particularly the 9 p.m.
-Student Mass.
+The Praise Project and Lord's Chords are student-led musical groups that provide energetic and meaningful music for Campus Liturgies at the 6 p.m. and 9 p.m.
+Student Masses.
 New singers and instrumentalists are always welcome!
 If you are interested in joining, please come and share your talent with us!
-Rehearsal is every Sunday evening in the Egan Chapel of Loyola, beginning at 8 p.m.